inferless/solar-10.7b-instruct/README.md

 - GitHub/GitLab template creation with app.py and config.yaml.
 - Model class in app.py with initialize, infer, and finalize functions.
 - Custom runtime creation with necessary system and Python packages.
-- Model import via GitHub with input/output parameters in JSON.
+- Model import via GitHub with input_schema.py.
 - Recommended GPU: NVIDIA A100 for optimal performance.
 - Custom runtime selection in advanced configuration.
 - Final review and deployment on the Inferless platform.